-I decided to create a low carb high fiber breakfast bread because there seems to be a lack of delicious high fiber low carb options for breakfast.
+I decided to create a keto high fiber bread not only because I needed a good substitution but because there seems to be a lack of delicious high fiber low carb options for breakfast.

 We often get asked if choosing to go low carb keto means that they will not be getting enough fiber in their diet.